magic-script/magic-script-components/docs/components/CircleConfirmation.md

 ## Description

 CircleConfirmation is the UI element intended to confirm powering off.
-CircleConfirmation a knob that the user controls using the touchepad of the control.
-When the user gets the knob to make a complete circle, CircleConfirmation signals this to the client code.
-The client code would power off upon receipt of confirmation.
+The user moves the control knob using the touchpad of the Control.
+When the user makes a complete circle with the control knob, CircleConfirmation signals this to the client code.
+The client code can then power off upon confirmation receipt.

 ## Example